GITDLOL/BletsE-Code/README.md

 **The Memes Command, you can give me some more memes to include in my bot by going to my #suggestions in my discord server.
 LOL**

+# Owner's Notes

+**Note 1 (07/10/2021)**
+Not much bot updates yet.
+I love this bot.
+We also just reached 17 servers.
+Thank you to the people who invited the bot.